-Why Spirulina During Breastfeeding:
+Why Spirulina During Breastfeeding?

 The spirulina algae are rich in protein and antioxidants, the two essentials in the immediate post-pregnancy period.
-Vitamin B is another of its principle constituents.
+Vitamin B is another of its principal constituents.
 The color green testifies its chlorophyll content.
 Here are a few benefits of having spirulina during breastfeeding:

 - Chlorophyll in the algae takes care of the toxins in the blood.
 It also plays up the immunity performance of the body.

 - A reserve of bioavailable iron, it aids in fighting anemia, a commonly diagnosed condition among new mothers, without constipating the patients.

 - Other nutrients in spirulina are thiamine, nicotinamide, riboflavin, folic acid, pyridoxine, and C, D, E and A vitamins.
 Traces of copper, zinc, calcium, phosphorus, potassium, chromium, manganese, sodium, and more are detected in bioavailable forms.

 - Protein released from spirulina can be utilized in the body.

 - Heavy metals and toxic elements are expunged from the body once they combine with spirulina.